2022–23 AFC Bournemouth season

-The 2022–23 season is the 121st season in the existence of AFC Bournemouth.
-It is the club's first campaign back in the Premier League since 2019–20, following promotion in the previous season.
-In addition to the league, they are also competing in the FA Cup and the EFL Cup.
+The 2022–23 season was the 121st season in the existence of AFC Bournemouth.
+It was the club's first campaign back in the Premier League since 2019–20, following promotion in the previous season, making it their sixth season in the top flight overall.
+In addition to the domestic league, they also participated in the FA Cup and the EFL Cup.